bell-bot/ComputerSecurityNotes/notes/ComputerSecurityNotes.md

 - These cannot be prevented or anticipated in advance.
 - The next step is to identify that something bad is happening quickly so you can address it

+What is an **intrusion-detection** system?

+-

+Explain the different threats an IDS is designed to detect.

+- **Masquerader**:

+- **Misfeasor**:

+- **Clandestine user**:

 #### Rule-Based Intrusion Detection
 - Rules identify the types of actions thar match certain known intrusion attack.
-Rule encode a **signature** for such an attack
+Rule encodes a **signature** for such an attack
 - Requires that admin anticipate attack patterns in advance
 - Attack may test attack on common signatures
 - Impossible to detect a new type of attack
 - High accuracy, low false positives

+What is a disadvantage of rule-based intrusion detection?

+-

 #### Statistical Intrusion Detection
 - Dynamically build a statistical model of acceptable or "normal" behavior and flag anything that does not match